 The consideration for the Company's acquisitions may include future payments that are contingent upon the occurrence of a particular event.
 The Company records an obligation for such contingent payments at fair value on the acquisition date.
 The Company estimates the fair value of contingent consideration obligations through valuation models, such as probability-weighted and option pricing models, that incorporate probability adjusted assumptions and simulations related to the achievement of the milestones and the likelihood of making related payments.
-The Company revalues these contingent consideration obligations are recognized in the Company's consolidated statements of income as a component of selling, general and administrative expenses.
-Changes in the fair value of the consideration obligations can result from changes to one or multiple inputs, including adjustments to the discount rates and changes in the assumed probabilities of successful achievement of certain financial targets.
+The Company revalues these contingent consideration obligations each reporting period.
+Changes in the fair value of the contingent consideration obligations are recognized in the Company's consolidated statements of income as a component of selling, general and administrative expenses.
+Changes in the fair value of the contingent consideration obligations can result from changes to one or multiple inputs, including adjustments to the discount rates and changes in the assumed probabilities of successful achievement of certain financial targets.